henri/spb/README.md

 In addition, it is possible to overide and/or extend the mutli-browser support options on your system within the spb.config file.
 If the spb.cofnig file present, SPB will source this file and any values will be able to overide and/or extend the default multi-browser support which is currently offered by SPB.

 For additional information regarding SPB configuration files.
-Run the following command to open the SPB help page and jump to the approate section :
+Run the following command to open the SPB help page and jump to the appropriate section :

 ```
 spb --help | less -S -p "Configuration File"